MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 Extensions submitted to the AppSource marketplace are validated for all countries specified in the submission against all the release targeted by the submission.
 As part of the validation, the minimum release for your submission is computed.
 The extensions are then validated for all releases from this minimum release to the current release in production.
 For example, if the minimum release for your submission is 18.0 and the latest minor release in production is 18.3, your submission will be validated against 18.0, 18.1, 18.2, and 18.3.

-The minimum release for your submission is computed based on the versions `application`, and `dependencies` properties specified in the app.json of your extension.
-The highest version of the dependencies taken on Application, Base Application, or System Application is used as minimum release version.
+The minimum release for your submission is computed based on the `application` property specified in the app.json of your extension.

 > [!NOTE]
 > If multiple extensions are contained in your submission, the minimum release for the submission is the highest minimal release computed for each of the extensions in the submission.